ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 ![1*Yg53c1-01g4VzTqhcVEEcA](https://user-images.githubusercontent.com/58959408/174702806-1bd8fce3-aac6-44b3-84d9-c76252dfecd8.png)

-## Part 3 - Accessing Your Virtual Machine
+## Part 3 - Accessing The Virtual Machine

 #### In the Virtual Machine, you will not have access to your mouse and will only use your Keyboard to operate your Virtual Machine.